-Candles add wonderful beauty to our homes but can become great annoyances when they drip onto your carpet.
-Acting quickly is important to removing the wax along with any dyes it contains before they leave a permanent mark.
+Candles add wonderful beauty to our homes but can become great annoyances when they drip onto the carpet.
+Acting quickly is important to prevent any dyes in the wax from staining and possibly leaving a permanent mark.

 The following method is safe for all carpet types and materials.

 - Butter knife or any knife with a dull blade

 - Vacuum with hose attachment or hand-held vacuum

 - Clean white cloth, white paper towels, or brown paper bags

 - Gently scrape hardened wax with butter knife to remove as much as possible.
 If wax is still soft, rub with an ice cube to harden it and then scrape it away.